cdsittampalam/documentation/docs/Partner API.md

 The signature is applicable to these areas:

 * the URL of the full path.
 * the nonce (or number) that is generated for cryptographic purposes.
+This number uniquely identifies each call to the API and increases by 1 with each call.
 * the payload (body) for POST/PUT requests that contain added data.

 To formulate the signature, these three components should be concatenated in that order without any kind of delimiters, signed with the private key